 But the company doesn’t give up.
 In 2016, Nokia acquired it – with Bell’s name on it, this company will probably keep innovating for at least another 100 years, monopoly or not.

 Of course Bell Labs didn’t invent all of these things alone, but the fact that they had a hand in so many of the most crucial inventions, which impact most of the time we’re awake today, is nothing less than shocking.
-I could spend hours researching this, an absolutely fascinating topic!
+I could spend hours researching The Idea Factory, an absolutely fascinating topic!

 What else can you learn from the blinks?